Christianity in Turkey: Syriac Orthodox Church

 The Syriac Orthodox Church, that follows the West Syriac Rite, was present in various southeastern regions of modern Turkey since the early medieval times.
 Since the 12th century, the patriarchal seat itself was transferred to Mor Hananyo Monastery (Deir al-Za`faran), in southeastern Anatolia near Mardin (modern Turkey), where it remained until 1924.
 In modern times, active churches are located in Istanbul, Diyarbakır, Adıyaman, and Elazığ.
-There are many both active and inactive churches in the traditionally Neo-Aramaic area of Tur Abdin, which is a region centered in the western area of Mardin Province, and has areas that go into Şırnak, and Batman Province.
+There are many both active and inactive churches in the traditionally Assyrian area of Tur Abdin, which is a region centered in the western area of Mardin Province, and has areas that go into Şırnak, and Batman Province.
 Up until the 1980s the Syriac population was concentrated there as well, but a large amount of the population has fled the region to Istanbul or abroad due to the Kurdish-Turkish conflict.
 The Church structure is still organized however, with 12 reverends stationed in churches and monasteries there.
 Churches were also in several other provinces as well, but during the Seyfo the churches in those churches were destroyed or left ruined.

 In modern times, Syriac Orthodox Church hase these provinces in Turkey: